brycehenson/microchannel_delay_sim/README.md

 <img src="/figs/eq/2sample_diff_dist.png" alt="2sample_diff_dist" width="500" align="middle">
 which uses the elliptic integerals defined as :
 <img src="/figs/eq/elliptic_int_def.png" alt="elliptic_int_def" width="300" align="middle">
 .
-The two sample difference distribution has standard deviation 0.3738 t_max and FWHM of 0.9113 t_max.
+The two sample difference distribution has standard deviation 0.3738·t_max and FWHM of 0.9113·t_max.
 It is reasonably aproximated by the tirangle function
 <img src="/figs/eq/tirangle_fun.png" alt="tirangle_fun" width="350" align="middle">
-where H is the unit step function and s is a sale factor which produces the best RMSE to the true difference distribution when it is equal to 1.1050 .
+where H is the unit step function and s is a sale factor which produces the best RMSE to the true difference distribution when equal to 1.1050.

 ## TODO
 This project is generally regarded as complete.
 However there are a few small things to do
-- add the explanation and equations to this readme (from thesis appendix)
+- add to this readme from thesis appendix
+  - [ ] explanation
+  - [x] equations
-- try to publish this derivation as a note
+- [ ] try to publish this derivation as a note
-- derive the j-sample difference distribution
+- [ ] derive the j-sample difference distribution

 ## Contributions